kent-map/kent/19c/19c-conan-doyle.md

 ‘Recruiting Week at Tunbridge Wells.’
 11 December 1914. _Kent and Sussex Courier_.
 9.
 ‘Sir A. Conan Doyle defends Mr Arthur Burr, and is criticised by the “Pall Mall Gazette”.
 16 August 1913. _Whitstable Times and Herne Bay Herald._ 2.
 ‘Sir A. Conan Doyle’s Opinion.’
 23 August 1913. _Folkestone, Sandgate, Hythe and Cheriton Herald_.
 7.
+Symons, Julian. _Bloody Murder.
+From the Detective Story to the rime Novel: A History._ London: Faber and Faber, 1972.
 Telfer, Kevin, Peter Pan’s First XI: The Extraordinary Story of J. M. Barrie’s Cricket Team (London:   Sceptre, 2010).

 ### References